jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 1. Home many unique URLs based errors (last column), and list all of the unique type of errors (second to last column).
 1. Using the ```find``` command and starting from the \~ directory what would be the command to find all files with the name .md?
 1. Using the `find` command and starting from your home directory, what would be the command to find all the files that have been modified in the previous hour?

+#### Deliverable

+Create a directory named: week-06 in the private repo you were assigned under the itmo-556 folder.
+Push all you lab, podcast and review questions and submit the URL to the week-06 directory to Blackboard.

 #### Footnotes